mobxjs/mobx/docs/computeds.md

 ```

 It can be overridden by setting the annotation with the `keepAlive` option ([try it out yourself](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx)) or by creating a no-op `autorun(() => { someObject.someComputed })`, which can be nicely cleaned up later if needed.
-Note that both solutions have the risk of creating memory leaks.
-Changing the default behavior here is an anti-pattern.

 MobX can also be configured with the [`computedRequiresReaction`](configuration.md#computedrequiresreaction-boolean) option, to report an error when computeds are accessed outside of a reactive context.